 A field of yarrow plants with white flowers and green stems and leaves.
 The flowers are densely clustered at the tops of the stems, creating a lush, natural scene against a background of mixed greenery ideal for yarrow identification.

-Achilleas Yarrow Perennial Identification
+Achilleas Yarrow Identification

 Achillea spp.
-Common name Yarrow
+Yarrow Identification

-Achillea egyptica
+Yarrow Identification - Achillea egyptica

 Egyptian Yarrow; Nat.
 Ord.
 Compositæ.